Albion Rrahmani

-Albion Rrahmani (born 31 August 2000) is a Kosovar professional footballer who plays as a striker for Czech First League club Sparta Prague.
+Albion Rrahmani (born 31 August 2000) is a Kosovar professional footballer who plays as a striker for club Venezia and the Kosovo national team.

 Rrahmani started his senior career in Kosovo at Minatori, Bashkimi Koretin, Malisheva, and Ballkani.
 With the latter side, he won three domestic trophies and became the top scorer of the national league in the 2022–23 season.
 Soon after, he moved to Romanian team Rapid București for an initial €600,000 fee, which made him the most expensive player ever signed from the Kosovo Superleague.
-In 2024, he transferred to Sparta Prague for €5 million.
+In 2024, he transferred to Sparta Prague for €5 million, where he stayed until June 2026, when he joined FC Venezia for €7,5 million.

 Internationally, Rrahmani earned his first cap for the Kosovo senior team in a 0–2 UEFA Euro qualifier loss to Romania in September 2023.

 Club career

 Early career / Ballkani

 Rrahmani's youth career began at local club Llapi.
 At the age of 18, he paused his active career for half a year.
 On 8 September 2019, Rrahmani returned from career break and joined with Kosovo Second League club Minatori, and during his first season as a senior, he contributed by scoring 16 goals in the first half of the season.

 On 24 January 2020, Rrahmani joined Kosovo Second League side Bashkimi Koretin.
 His debut with Bashkimi Koretin came on 29 February in a 1–1 away draw against Rahoveci.
 Eight days after debut, Rrahmani scored his first (four) goals for Bashkimi Koretin in his second appearance for the club in a 10–0 home win over Galaksia in Kosovo Second League, the match which was the last for the club due to Football Federation of Kosovo's executive council stopped the all competitions (including even Kosovo Second League) due to the COVID-19 pandemic.

 On 25 August 2020, Rrahmani joined Kosovo First League side Malisheva. and during his first season, he contributed by scoring 16 goals, which ensured the club promotion in the Kosovo Superleague for the first time in the history of the club, and for his contribution he received the nickname Lewandowski i Malishevës (Lewandowski of Malisheva).

 On 23 June 2021, Rrahmani signed a three-year contract with Kosovo Superleague club Ballkani.